SANJOY-PAUL-0981/LearnAI/README.md

 # LearnAI
 This is learn AI, chat with Youtube videos and learn more efficiently
 ## Backend
-On every sentMessage API call i should update the time in updatedAt and lastActiveAt

 YouTube Transcript APIs from RapidAPI:
 (Not sure about all of them working, i can change gmail and create a API always)